nickyiliwang0000/h/css/navigations.md

 </header>
 ```

 It's important to use native semantic elements when possible.
-Using `nav` here will inform assitive technologies of the presence of a navigation menu.
-Additionally, by making the `button` element a child of the `nav`, assistive technologies will associate it's relevance to the navigation.
+Using `nav` here will inform assistive technologies of the presence of a navigation menu.
+Additionally, by making the `button` element a child of the `nav`, assistive technologies will associate it's relevance to the navigation when reading the menu content to a user.

 > **Accessibility tip**
 >